 After you’ve submitted your complete application, the Admissions Office will determine whether or not you are admissible to UWM.
 Once you’re admitted, the Registrar’s Office will complete an evaluation on your incoming transfer credit.
 You can only be admitted into your program by your respective school or college.

-Do I have to pay the $44 application fee?
+Do I have to pay the application processing fee?

-All applicants must pay the $44 application fee unless they (1) previously attended UWM as a degree candidate or (2) attended one of the thirteen 2-year campuses in the UW System.
+All applicants must pay the application processing fee unless they (1) previously attended UWM as a degree candidate or (2) attended one of the thirteen 2-year campuses in the UW System.